xxbtwxx/HyperSnakes/README.md

 # HyperSnakes
-My solution the problem presented by HyperScience at HackConf 2017
+My solution to the problem presented by HyperScience at HackConf 2017

 This is cleaned up version of the solution that won 3rd place